-The term” baseline budget” is widely used business, contract management, accounting and project management to refer similar but different concepts.
+The term” baseline budget” is widely used business, contract management, accounting, and project management to refer similar but different concepts.

-Baseline Budget in Project Management
+What is the Importance of a Baseline Budget in Project Management?

 One of the biggest challenges that a project manager must overcome is making proper estimations to create a baseline.
 If the estimations are not properly made, targets will not be clear.
 In other words, baselines create reference points showing short term and long term objectives of a project.

-A baseline budget may include a cost breakdown structure, unit price analysis, overhead costs and cash flow.
+A baseline budget may include a cost breakdown structure, unit price analysis, overhead costs, and cash flow.
 It can be prepared at any detail level based on the project’s size and requirements.
-Once a detailed baseline schedule is created and approved, cash flow and time phased plans of the baseline budget is created.
+Once a detailed baseline schedule is created and approved, cash flow and time-phased plans of the baseline budget is created.

-While creating a baseline budget, scope of work, work breakdown structure, indirect costs, project duration and risks must be taken into consideration.
+While creating a baseline budget, scope of work, work breakdown structure, indirect costs, project duration, and risks must be taken into consideration.
 Labor, material, sub-contractor and machinery costs are grouped under the direct costs.
-Running costs, insurance, depreciation, administration, security costs, staff salaries are grouped under the indirect costs.
+Running costs, insurance, depreciation, administration, security costs, staff salaries are grouped under indirect costs.
 In addition to that, management and contingency reserves should be added to the budget in order to manage risks.

-Changing the Baseline Budget
+Changing the Baseline

-New material, equipment, sub contractor and running costs may be added to the budget.
+New material, equipment, subcontractor and running costs may be added to the budget.
 In the same way, if the scope is reduced, some of the costs are removed from the budget.

 During the execution of the project, one or more tasks may have been underestimated or a ‘significant’ difference between the planned and the actual figures may have been identified.
-In that case the organization and the project management team needs a re-baseline.
+In that case, the organization and the project management team needs a re-baseline.

 Once you have completed the baseline budget, tracking phase comes.
-After the approval of the baseline budget, it will be retained as target.
+After the approval of the baseline budget, it will be retained as a target.
 Budget tracking is to calculate and analyze the differences between the planned costs and the actual costs.
 Earned Value Management (EVM) technique can be used for measuring project cost performance and progress in an objective aspect.

 As the project progresses, you will need to make comparisons between planned and the actual figures to determine if you are under or over budget.
 It is a good practice to track both baseline schedule and baseline cost to understand both schedule and cost performance of the project.
 If the project is broken into various phases and locations, you must track the cost of both phases and locations.

 Project managers use baselines to understand if their projects are on track or deviated from the plan.
-If the projects performance is not properly tracked and monitored, the project will not be completed on time and budget.
+If the project’s performance is not properly tracked and monitored, the project will not be completed on time and budget.
 This will cause the failure of the project.